MarkCBell/curver/docs/source/flipper.rst

 	- Polynomial-time curve simplification.
 	- Component extraction.
 	- The ability to crush along (multi-)curves.
-	- The ability to determine the topological type of a multicurve.
+	- The ability to determine the topological type of a curve.
 	- The ability to procedurally generate the mapping class group of any surface.

 At some point someone(’s graduate student) should port these features back to flipper.